nickjbrowning/cscs-docs/docs/software/uenv/deploy.md

 ## Registries

-The following naming scheme is employed in the OCI container artifactory for uenv images:
+The following naming scheme is employed in the OCI container registry for uenv images:

 ```text
 namespace/system/uarch/name/version:tag